-- Offset Lithography is commonly used to print business pieces, such as newsletters, letterhead, newspapers, forms, greeting cards and tags and is most cost effective on medium to large runs.
+- Offset Lithography is commonly used to print business pieces, such as newsletters, letterhead, newspapers, forms, greeting cards and tags, and is the most cost-effective on medium to large runs.
 One of the advantages of offset printing is that quality is maintained even when printing on stocks with texture (such as linen paper).
 The inks in offset printing will not chip or flake off the printed piece.
 Offset can utilize spot colors or four color process.

 - For more information, please visit our Offset Printing page.

 - Pad Printing (product decorating) is ideal for printing directly on objects with irregular shapes or textures and can be used on a wide variety of different materials, such as metal, plastic, wood and glass.
 Pad printing is similar to stamping – the image to be printed is a raised surface on a stamp.
 The stamp is inked and then applied to the object that is to be printed.
 The end product is durable and long-lasting.

 - Pad printing is ideal for pens (or virtually any cylindrical surface) or parts.
 Pad printing does not require the item to be printed to be flat or run through a press, making it the best choice for many non-standard shaped objects.

 - For more information, please visit our Pad Printing page.